 If you notice that your feet or toes are numb, tingling, ulcerated, deformed, or discolored, or if you have trouble walking, you may be one of the millions of Americans who have diabetes and don’t even know it.
 The experts at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas, can evaluate, diagnose, and treat any foot-related condition, including those caused by undiagnosed or untreated diabetes.
-Don’t wait: Men and women in the Grapevine, Keller, and surrounding areas can call Alliance Foot & Ankle Specialists today, or save time with the automated online booking form.
+Don’t wait: Men and women in the Grapevine, Keller, and surrounding areas can call Alliance Foot & Ankle Specialists today.

 Diabetes, also called diabetes mellitus, is a chronic disease that prevents your body from efficiently converting the food you eat into energy.

 Typically, your body uses a hormone called insulin to direct ingested sugar out of the bloodstream and into your body’s cells.
 The cells then burn the sugar as fuel.

 If your pancreas doesn’t make enough insulin or if your body can’t use insulin efficiently, the sugar circulating in your blood increases to unhealthy levels, a condition known as hyperglycemia.

 There are two types of diabetes.
 In Type I, your immune system attacks the pancreatic islet cells that produce insulin.
 In Type II, the most common type, your pancreas doesn’t produce enough insulin.